mdelapenya/docker-go-sdk/image/README.md

 The Remove operation can be customized using functional options.
 The following options are available:

-- `WithRemoveClient(client *client.Client) image.RemoveOption`: The client to use to remove the image.
+- `WithRemoveClient(cli client.SDKClient) image.RemoveOption`: The client to use to remove the image.
 If not provided, the default client will be used.
 - `WithRemoveOptions(options dockerimage.RemoveOptions) image.RemoveOption`: The options to use to remove the image.
 The type of the options is "github.com/docker/docker/api/types/image".

 First, you need to import the following packages: